gandreini/css-guidelines/css-style-guide.md

     //

 The main difference is that the **first will be processed and included in the resulting .css file** while the second **will be ignored by the preprocessor**.
-For this reason we must use the `/* */` syntax for comments we want to include in the .css file while we use `//` for comments we don’t want to be compiled.
+For this reason, we must use the `/* */` syntax for comments we want to include in the .css file while we use `//` for comments we don’t want to be compiled.
 This will make no difference when we compile a **minified** and no-comments version of the file for production, but while we’re developing we’ll probably have a not-minified CSS file and comments can be very useful.

-A clear example is the **variables.scss**: this will be transparent in the compiled CSS file so it’s a good practice to insert all comments using `//` otherwise there will be comments floating around with no related code.
+A clear example is the **variables.scss**: this will be transparent in the compiled CSS file so it’s a good practice to insert all comments using `//` otherwise, there will be comments floating around with no related code.

-We identify **four** different types of commenting.
+We identify **four** different types of comments.

 ### 7.1 Document level comments